John Apparao 40 Plus

-John Apparao 40 Plus is a 2008 Indian Telugu film starring Krishna Bhagavan, Simran and Ruthika.
-The film is produced and directed by Kuchipudi Venkat under the Black and Eight banner.
-Comedian Krishna Bhagavan plays the lead role in this film.
-The film released on 20 March 2008 throughout the world with seventy prints.
+John Apparao 40 Plus is a 2008 Indian Telugu film starring Krishna Bhagavan and Simran with Jeeva, Shankar Melkote, Satyam Rajesh and Vasu Inturi in supporting roles.
+The film was theatrically released on 20 March 2008.

 Plot

 Appa Rao (Krishna Bhagavan) is a career-oriented fashion designer who is in his 40s.
 He is still a bachelor due to lack of opportunities and career orientation.
-That is when a posh lady, Pravallika (Simran), approaches him and makes him fall in love with her.
+That is when a posh lady, Pravalika (Simran), approaches him and makes him fall in love with her.
 She offers him a new career and great business in the UK.
 Meantime, it is revealed that there is a dreaded ISI agent called John Alias Mastan (Krishna Bhagavan) who looks just like Appa Rao.
 The rest of the story is all about what happens to Appa Rao when his look-alike John spots him.